InteropIO/finsemble-react-controls/FinsembleFontIcon/README.md

 # FinsembleFontIcon

 ## Overview
-The FinsembleFontIcon component just renders an `<i>` element with the class that's passed into the `icon` property.
+The FinsembleFontIcon control just renders an `<i>` element with the class that's passed into the `icon` property.
 This is just a helper, you do not need to use it.

 ## Props
                                                                        	|